Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

 ## Rules
 * Don't be a wangrod.
 Treat others fairly.
 We're all here to have fun, not argue.
-* If you have feedback for the DM during a session, consider if it is of immediate importance or if it can wait till end of the session.
-The DM is the arbiter of the rules.
+* If you have feedback for the DM during a session, consider if it is of immediate importance or if it can wait till end of the session. __The DM is the arbiter of the rules.__
 * Use your common sense.
 Don't be *that* guy.
 * If anything makes you uncomfortable, do call for a time out with the DM and address it.
 * By default, PvP is not allowed.
 No non-consensual PvP.
 If the situation requires PvP, try to make it non-lethal.
 This includes touching other people’s possessions.
 * **#party-rolls** is not a channel for chatting; It is for DM keeping track of mission rolls.
 Consider **#adventure-party** for mission related chatter and **#gen-chat** for most of everything else.
+* As with D&D and most table top games, specific rules trumps general rules.

 ## Character Sheet
 We require you to have your character sheet in a format we can check at any time, be it DnDBeyond, GSheet, Dicecloud, scan your paper and upload it via DropBox, etc.